cme212/course/notes/lecture-05/abstractions.md

 like `Graph`, `Node`, `Edge`, and a variety of iterators.

 When we define classes in C/C++, we are really defining a new type.
 What is a type?
-Earlier in this class, we argued that a type has the following properties:
+A type has the following properties:
 - **Abstract value** – what the type is attempting to represent to the user.
 - **Representation** – the implementation of the type.
 The “how” of the abstract value.
 - **Behavior** – the set of operations and functions that act on the value.